gregory-james-smith/pandoc-acronym-filter/README.md

 If a no title is given then the list of acronyms is generated at the end of the document with the default section heading of "Acronyms".

 If a title is given and there is a heading in the document that matches the title, then the list of acronyms are generated immediately after that heading.
-If no heading matching the title can be found then the list of acronyms are generated at the end of the document with a section heading matching the title provided.
+If no heading matching the title can be found, then the list of acronyms are generated at the end of the document with a section heading added matching the title provided.

-### Pattern matching
+### Pattern matching for acronyms

 * The filter will match the acronym even if it is followed by punctuation.
 * The filter will match the acronym even if it is an English plural (has an `s` suffix).